haxsaw/actuator/Tutorial.md

 #### Model References

-Once a model class has been defined, you can create expressions that refer to attributes of components in the class:
+Once a model class has been defined, you can create expressions that refer to attributes of resources in the class:

 ```python
 >>> SingleOpenstackServer.server